How to Run Docker on a VM

 Bonus: Can I Use Docker as a VM?

-Though it’s not widely recommended, you can use the app to run virtual machines.
-That is, you can kind of use it to run a virtual machine.
+Though it’s not widely recommended, you can use Docker to run virtual machines.
+That is, you can kind of use Docker to run a virtual machine.
 Let’s take a closer look at this.

 Docker doesn’t create virtualized PC components like Hyper-V, VirtualBox, or ESXi.
 Instead, virtual machines create additional overhead by emulating PC hardware.
 Your virtual machines are essentially a bunch of minicomputers living inside of a larger computer.